British Sign Language and Deaf Culture 1B (T5003)

 • begin to explore deaf culture topics which relate to your discipline.

-Classes will consist of a variety of activities, include regular practice in pronunciation (production of signs) and listening (understanding signs), simulations, practical exercises and conversation etc., based around themes, grammatical structures and language skills, to encourage autonomous use of the TL.
+Your classes will include a variety of activities, including regular practice in pronunciation (production of signs) and listening (understanding signs), simulations, practical exercises and conversation.
+These will be based around themes, grammatical structures and language skills to encourage autonomous use of the TL.

-Seminar activities are complemented by guided independent study, individually and in groups, and will make use of Study Direct and other technologies.
+Seminar activities are complemented by guided independent study, individually and in groups.

-This module is at A2-A2+ on the Common European Framework of Reference (CEFR) for Languages.
+This module is at A2/+ on the Common European Framework of Reference for Languages.
+Equivalent Signature Level 103 part A; 201 part A.

 Teaching